connor-mccarthy/website/content/en/docs/components/pipelines/v2/introduction.md

 * Author end-to-end ML workflows natively in Python
 * Create fully custom ML components or leverage an ecosystem of existing components
 * Easily manage, track, and visualize pipeline definitions, runs, experiments, and ML artifacts
-* Efficiently use compute resources by eliminating redundant executions through [caching][caching] and parallel task execution out-of-the-box
+* Efficiently use compute resources by eliminating redundant executions through [caching][caching] and parallel task execution
 * Maintain cross-platform pipeline portability through a platform-neutral [IR YAML pipeline definition][ir-yaml]

 ## What is a pipeline?

-A [_pipeline_][pipelines] is the definition of a workflow with one or more steps called [_tasks_][tasks].
+A [pipeline][pipelines] is the definition of a workflow with one or more steps called [tasks][tasks].
 A task is an instantiation of a component with input parameters.
 At runtime, a task corresponds to a single container execution.

 KFP provides a seamless way to author components that create output parameters and artifacts.
 Passing parameters and artifacts between tasks defines the pipeline's execution graph (directed acyclic graph).